awslabs/rtb-fabric-terraform-module/examples/README.md

 # Terraform AWS RTB Fabric Examples

-This directory contains examples demonstrating different use cases for the RTB Fabric module.
+This directory contains examples demonstrating different use cases for the RTB Fabric module using the GA (Generally Available) API.

 ## Prerequisites